-Tetrasomy 18p is a developmental disorder that affects many parts of the body.
-This condition usually causes feeding difficulties in infancy, delayed development, intellectual disability, changes in muscle tone, distinctive facial features, and other birth defects.
+Tetrasomy 18p is a chromosomal condition that affects many parts of the body.
+This condition usually causes feeding difficulties in infancy, delayed development, intellectual disability that is often mild to moderate but can be severe, changes in muscle tone, distinctive facial features, and other birth defects.
 However, the signs and symptoms vary among affected individuals.

 Babies with tetrasomy 18p often have trouble feeding and may vomit frequently, which makes it difficult for them to gain weight.
 Some affected infants also have breathing problems and jaundice, which is a yellowing of the skin and the whites of the eyes.